abadid/cmsc424-spring2023/project2/README.md

 Note: We added DL as George's frequent flier airline because it is his only frequent flier airline.

-Lastly let's say  Anthony Allen becomes a South West frequent flier in addition to her American Airlines frequent flier membership.
-So we insert (cust12, SW, 723) into `ffairlines`.
+Lastly let's say  Anthony Allen becomes a South West frequent flier in addition to his American Airlines frequent flier membership.
+So we insert (cust0, SW, 723) into `ffairlines`.
 Our tables look like:

 `customers`